SikandAlex/MMM-Porcupine/README.md

 - `hotword` - The hotword you wish to detect.
 The available hotwords are "porcupine", "bumblebee", "grasshopper", "terminator, and "hey edison"

-- `sensitivity` - Override default sensitivity value for applied model defined in `Model`.
+- `sensitivity` - Override default sensitivity value
     * Value could be within a range from `0.0` to `1.0`.
-    * Default sensitivity values is 0.5
+    * Default sensitivity values is 0.7

 - `notification` - notification name to emit when the hotword is detected.
 [Preconfigured for AMk2 activation.]